-ART 264-3 Painting 1
+ART 264-3 Painting I

 This course covers all recognized painting preparations and processes.
 Both water color and oil with some acrylic medium are explored.
 All available contact to painting is made through use of lectures, movies, slides, and critiques.

-Prerequisite: Art 166-3 or by permission of instructor.
+Prerequisites: Art 166-3 or by permission of instructor.

-ART 265-3 Painting 11
+ART 265-3 Painting II

-A continued development from painting basics to an advanced set of constructions and finished paintings.
-Prerequisite: Art 264-3 or by instructor's permission
+A continued development from painting basics to an advanced set

-ART 271-3 Weaving 1
+ART 271-3 Weaving I

 Weaving on a multi-harness loom.
-Basic techniques in weaving, designing, and drafting.
+Basic techniques in weaving, designing, and drafting